kapistelijaJami/MultiplayerServer/README.md

     return team.getPlayers();
 });

-//Registering an example resolver which returns a list of players that belong to a specific team based on its id:
+//An example resolver which returns a list of players that belong to a specific team based on its id:
-//(When registering targets, only the 'type' String needs to be correct for the first argument, so team id -1 works) targetRegistry.register(Targets.createTeamIdTarget(-1), (target, ctx) -> {
+//(When registering targets, only the 'type' String needs to be correct for
+//the first argument, so team id -1 works) targetRegistry.register(Targets.createTeamIdTarget(-1), (target, ctx) -> {
     Optional<Team> team = game.getTeams().stream()
             .filter(t -> t.getId() == Integer.parseInt(target.getValue()))